 Day two: Kadriorg and Pirita

-Discover the neighbourhood around Kadriorg park.
+Discover the neighbourhood around Kadriorg Park.
 The surrounding streets are lined with ornate wooden villas – not surprising for an area that was once the first seaside resort of the Russian Empire.
-If you wish to get a sense of how people used to live in Kadriorg, stop by one of the area’s museums of Estonian writers: Anton Hansen-Tammsaare’s house from the 1930s or Eduard Vilde’s residence in an 1850s villa.
+If you wish to get a sense of how people used to live in Kadriorg, stop by one of the area’s museums dedicated to Estonian writers: Anton Hansen-Tammsaare’s house from the 1930s or Eduard Vilde’s residence in an 1850s villa.

 Take tram number 1 or 3 from the city centre to the stop Kadriorg.

 Visit the Maarjamäe Palace, headquarters of the Estonian History Museum, which takes you on a journey through the 100 years of the Republic of Estonia.
 The complex also houses an outdoor exhibition of Soviet monuments and the Estonian Film Museum.
-A short stroll from the palace is the thought-provoking modern Memorial to the Victims of Communism and its Soviet neighbour from the 1970s.
+A short stroll from the palace is the thought-provoking modern Memorial to the Victims of Communism and a neighbouring Soviet monument from the 1970s.

 Ascend the highest building in Estonia, the Tallinn TV Tower.
 Its observation deck at the level of 170 meters not only boasts great views but also has an interactive exhibition about human genes.
-If you prefer to stay on the ground, visit the botanical gardens next door or explore the beautiful, medieval ruins of the St. Bridget’s convent at the Pirita river delta.
+If you prefer to stay on the ground, visit the Tallinn Botanic Garden next door or explore the beautiful, medieval ruins of the St. Bridget’s convent at the Pirita River delta.

 There are many buses that take you from the city centre to Pirita: